How to Change a WordPress Theme ‒ A Step-by-Step Guide + How It Can Help

 Before Changing Your Theme

-Before changing theme in WordPress, make sure to save the following data from the old theme:
+Before changing a theme in WordPress, make sure to save the following data from the old theme:

-• Code snippets ‒ include all the code that isn’t part of your plugins or the core WordPress software.
+• Code snippets ‒ save all the code you’ve added to the theme files, such as the functions.php file.
 Alternatively, install a code snippet plugin to keep track of the existing code in a few clicks.

 • Google Analytics tracking code ‒ this practice is particularly important if you’ve added analytics code to the current theme.
 Otherwise, you won’t be able to track your site’s performance after changing WordPress themes.